-Sciworthy is now on Patreon and Locals.com!
-We also have a one-time donation page if you don’t want a subscription.
+Thank you for your interest in supporting our work.
 Your donation makes the internet a more sane place to learn things.
+We also do a significant amount of student training.
 Find out why Sciworthy cannot easily rely on typical online content monetization strategies [Read More].

 How to Support Sciworthy

-Donations will help us upgrade our website and submission system, support our contributors, and develop our online training course.
+Your generous donation helps us maintain our website and submission system, support our writers and interns, and develop our online courses.

 We want content to be more open and objective.

 News is the main way people hear about the science that affects their lives, and there are few alternatives aside from reading scientific journals, which are either too technical, behind paywalls, or both!

 When it comes to science, objectivity matters.
 There are troubling trends in online content such as opinion journalism and advocacy journalism which hurt the public’s ability to understand what’s really going on.
 Online content is more subjective than ever according to a RAND Corporation report analyzing 15 news outlets over 3 decades.
 A Pew Research Center study found that many articles are written in a way that makes it hard to tell the difference between fact and opinion, and politics has a huge influence.
 It is now becoming controversial to even strive for objectivity in reporting at all – but it shouldn’t be.

 We don't think advertisers should drive the discussion.